 - a lack of facilities to wash after work,

-- and read about more danger details at the Cornish Mining World Heritage website.¹
+- and read about more dangerous details at the Cornish Mining World Heritage website.(Unfortunately, they deleted this content from the website.)¹

 “The Health of Towns Association returns for 1841 showed that the average age of death in the Redruth district, the heart of Cornish mining, was 28 years and 4 months.
 Mining was a dangerous occupation where accidents from falling, blasting, drowning, rock-falls and entanglement in machinery –which often maimed and sometimes killed – were inevitable.”¹